DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Onboard Outfits

 Think cozy, casual, and cruise-appropriate.
-Whether you’re enjoying a sea day, heading to the spa, or lounging in the observation deck with a coffee, comfort is key—but style doesn’t have to be sacrificed.
+Whether you’re enjoying a sea day, heading to the spa, or relaxing on the observation deck with a coffee, comfort is key but style doesn’t have to be sacrificed.

-Pack 3–5 casual onboard outfits that include comfortable pieces you can relax in but also wear to meals or casual social events.
+Pack 3–5 casual onboard outfits that include versatile pieces you can lounge in yet still wear to meals or casual social events, such as:

-• Packable accessories like the HappyLuxe Travel Wrap – Can double as a blanket, scarf, or evening wrap to elevate your look.
+• Packable accessories like travel wraps or scarves that can double as blankets or evening wraps to elevate your look

 For formal nights, a maxi dress, cocktail dress, or nice blouse with trousers is perfect.
 A pair of foldable flats or low heels can polish off your look without taking up much space.